grassroot-software/grassroot_curriculum/ruby/README.md

 # Ruby
 This folder contains lesson markdown files that make up the Ruby course.
-This course exists in the [Full Stack Ruby on Rails](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/) path on the Odin Project Website.
+This course exists in the [Full Stack Ruby on Rails](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/) path on The Grassroot Project Website.

 ## Course Outline